tsdat/tsdat/docs/source/tutorials/data_ingest.rst

   |

-6. The "TODO tree" lists every literal "TODO" instance in the code, and we are looking in particular for "TODO - Developer".
-(The "TODO tree" is in fact the oak tree icon in the left-hand window pane).
+6. We are now looking at step #1: Use the "TODO tree" extension or use the search tool to find occurances of "# TODO-Developer".
+(The "TODO tree" is the oak tree icon in the left-hand window pane).

 You may need to reload VS Code for these to show up in the ingest.
 Hitting "ctrl shift P"